Volunteer in Nepal

 - Local languages: Nepali

-Nepal is one of the most severely disadvantaged countries in the world today.
-As a volunteer in Nepal with Projects Abroad, you will be placed in a program where you can actively make a difference in communities where extra support is crucial.
+Volunteer in Nepal with Projects Abroad and contribute to sustainable development in one of the most severely disadvantaged countries in the world today.
+As a volunteer in Nepal with Projects Abroad, you will be placed in a program where you can actively make a difference in communities and where extra support is crucial.
 Our volunteer projects are available for anyone interested in working in the developing world, whether you are on a gap year, summer vacation, career break, or during your retirement.

 Nepal is underprivileged for a number of reasons.
 A big percentage of its land is hilly and mountainous, making it difficult to develop adequate infrastructure.
 It is also landlocked and technologically undeveloped.
 Most people are employed in low-skilled agricultural jobs, and about half the population is unemployed or underemployed.
 Many young people leave to seek work in India or Gulf countries.